CL (rapper): 2019–present: Departure from YG Entertainment, In the Name of Love and Alpha

 On November 8, 2019, YG Entertainment announced that CL did not renew her contract with the company and left the label.
 On December 4, shortly after leaving YG, she began releasing previously unreleased tracks for her digital solo EP project In the Name of Love for three consecutive weeks.
 On September 12, 2020, CL announced that she had been working on a new album that would be released later that year.
 Two days later, she released the music video for the song "Post Up", which would serve as the intro track for her upcoming album.
 On October 29, she released two singles—"Hwa" and "5 Star"—which were co-written by former labelmate Tablo.
 At the same time, CL announced that her first full-length album Alpha would be released on November 30.
 However, on November 16, she announced that she had decided to postpone the album release until early 2021, stating that while preparing the album she had developed new ideas.

 On February 26, 2021, CL released "Wish You Were Here", which coincided with her 30th birthday, released as a tribute to her mother who had died days prior on February 10 due to a heart attack.
 On June 16, CL appeared in the first episode of the second season of the TV series Dave, where she played the role of herself collaborating with rapper Lil Dicky as he aspires to take over the K-pop industry.
 On July 10, 2021, CL signed a domestic management contract with Konnect Entertainment in order to manage her activities in Korea.
 Two weeks later, domestic publications reported that CL would make her comeback in mid-August.
 It was later announced that CL would release her album Alpha on October 20, 2021.
 The digital single "Spicy" was first released on August 24.
-On September 13, she became the first K-pop female musician to attend the fashion exhibition Met Gala in New York City, alongside Blackpink's Rosé, wearing a custom made hanbok-inspired denim dress designed by Alexander Wang.
+On September 13, she became the first K-pop female artist to attend the Met Gala in New York City, alongside Blackpink's Rosé, wearing a custom made hanbok-inspired denim dress designed by Alexander Wang.
 Four days later, CL announced that Alpha's second digital single "Lover Like Me" would be released on September 29.
-On June 2, 2022, CL made her voice acting debut with the role of Shaki L for the animation Baby Shark's Big Show!.
-In November 2022, CL was chosen as GQ Koreas Woman of the Year.
+On June 2, 2022, CL made her voice acting debut with the role of Sharki L for the animation Baby Shark's Big Show!.
+CL headlined the Tiger Remix festival in Ho Chi Minh City, Vietnam on New Years Eve 2023, which attracted an audience of 100,000 people.